c0delifter/c_sharp_animal_generator/README.md

 2. While it's fine to inherit fields and properties from the base class, for methods I prefer to use interfaces.
 We create an interface called `IAnimalSpeak`.
 3. Because each sub-class of `Animal` will have its own implementation of this method, we mark it as `abstract`.
 4. Note: We could've made this method `virtual` instead.
 The difference between the two is that a `virtual` method has a default implementation.
 Derived classes are welcome to `override` it.
 But they are not required to.
-5. Inside of the `animal_generator.app` project, we create an instance of each of the `Animal` sub-classes.
+5. Inside of the `animal_generator.app` project, we create an instance of each of the `Animal` sub-class.
 1 Cat, 1 Dog, 1 Pig.
 Each one them emits a different noise - despite the fact that all of them implement the same `MakeNoise()` method from the `IAnimaSound` interface.

 # Outcome
 Once the console app is launched, we should see all 3 derived classes have their own implementation of the `MakeNoise()` method